Education in Romania: Elementary school

+Additionally, each school decides when to organise the programmes Săptămâna altfel (Different Week) and Săptămâna Verde (Green Week).

-A class (clasă) can have up to 30 students (25 is considered optimum), and there can be as few as one class per grade or as many as twenty classes per grade.
+A class (clasă) can have up to about 30 students (25 is considered optimum), and there can be as few as one class per grade or as many as twenty classes per grade.
 Usually, each group has its own classroom.
 Each group has its own designation, usually the grade followed by a letter of the alphabet (for example, VII A means that the student is in the 7th grade in the 'A' class).
+Primary schools commonly give them names, usually animals.

 Grading conventions

 For the first four years a system similar to E-S-N-U is used, known as calificative.
 These are Foarte bine (FB) – Excellent, Bine (B) – Good, Satisfăcător/Suficient (S) – Satisfactory, actually meaning (barely) passing, Nesatisfăcător/Insuficient (N/I) – Failed.
 Students who get an N/I must take an exam in the summer with a special assembly of teachers, and if the situation is not improved, the student will repeat the whole year.
 The "qualifiers" (calificative) are given throughout the year, in a system of year-long assessment, on tests, schoolwork, homework or projects.
-The average for a subject (that will go in the mark register) is calculated by the teacher taking into account the progress of the student and by using a 1–4 value for each qualifier (for example, if a student has FB, FB, B, B in Mathematics, then the mark will be (4 + 4 + 3 + 3) : 4 = 3.5, therefore B – taking into account that the performance of the student has lowered over time a B, B, FB, FB will also be 3.5 but will be marked as FB because the performance has improved over time).
-There is no average calculated for the whole year, but only per subject per semester.
+The average (medie) for each subject is decided by the teacher choosing the two most frequent qualifiers and choosing the one that better reflects the progress of the student or the results of a final evaluation.